josh-works/josh-works.github.io/_pages/projects.md

 [^performant-mobility-network]: An adequate network would accomplish two things:

     1. being safe-enough to the users of said network (dangerous streets/vehicle accidents)
-    2. being consistent-enough for those users (congestion/traffic)
+    2. being consistent-enough for those users. congestion/traffic/safety in the normal expected conditions, like: 'night times' 'rainy times' and 'snowy times' and more

-I also spent time pursuing "having fun with friends", and that looks like lots of shared meals, or the occasional back-yard outdoor movie-night. (🤞 for more of that).
+I also spent time pursuing "having fun with friends", and that looks like lots of shared meals, or the occasional back-yard outdoor movie-night, climbing trip, book club, and more.

 _I ended up moving out of Golden in 2021.
 I could see returning some day.
 'Interesting things' continue to happen, continuously, all over Golden and Denver._